fenago/kubernetes-course/md/Lab_2.md

-In the following activity, we will bring together the skills we learned in the chapter to find out how we can migrate from a container-based environment to a Kubernetes environment in order to run our application.
+In the following activity, we will bring together the skills we learned in the lab to find out how we can migrate from a container-based environment to a Kubernetes environment in order to run our application.